Marley0523/gmod.github.io/wiki/MAKER_Tutorial_2010.md

 contig in your job, and will give you the opportunity to download the data, or view the results for individual contigs.
 Click on **View in Apollo**.
-This will open your data in Apollo ([Ed Lee](User:Elee "User:Elee") will describe just how launching Apollo over the web works during the [Apollo](Apollo.1 "Apollo") section).
+This will open your data in Apollo ([Ed Lee](User%3AElee "User%3AElee") will describe just how launching Apollo over the web works during the [Apollo](Apollo.1 "Apollo") section).
 Then close Apollo and click on **SOBA statistics**.
 This will open up a tool from the Sequence Ontology Consortium that provides simple summery